Norms on Categories and Analogs of the Schr\"oder-Bernstein Theorem

 \section{Introduction}

+Norms form a corner stone of any quantitative research and belong to the foundational notions of most areas of mathematics.
 The subject of this paper is the generalization of the concept of a norm on a vector space or, more generally, on an abelian group to one on a category.

 Our attempt is preceded by many approaches using enriched monoidal categories going back to \textcite{Lawvere73} and an industry arising out of this \cite{Grandis07,Neeman20}.
 Independently, \textcite{GhezLimaRoberts85} suggested a notion of normed *-category.
 Recently, interleaving distance has gained some favour as a playing ground \cite{Scoccola20,BubenikdeSilvaScott18}.
-Another recent approach outside of enriched or monoidal category theory is by \textcite{Kubis17}.
+Another recent approach outside of enriched or monoidal category theory is by \textcite{Kubis17, Perrone23}.

-Our motivation in the present work is threefold, aspiring a framework \begin{enumerate} \item to find analogs of the Cantor-Schröder-Bernstein theorem (CSB theorem) from set theory in other categories. \item for systematic and convenient metrization of families of equivalence classes of spaces, like the Gromov-Hausdorff space, moduli spaces, and representation spaces. \item to work with categories with large classes of morphisms. \end{enumerate} The guiding example of our approach is the following norm on the category of sets: To each function $f\colon X \to Y$ assign the non-negative extended real number
+Our motivation in the present work is threefold, aspiring a framework \begin{enumerate} \item to find analogs of the Cantor-Schröder-Bernstein theorem (CSB theorem) from set theory in other categories, \item for systematic and convenient metrization of families of equivalence classes of spaces, like the Gromov-Hausdorff space, moduli spaces, and representation spaces, \item to prove general theorems in the developed categorical framework that give insights and concrete useful applications in many different areas of mathematics, \item to work with categories with large classes of morphisms. \end{enumerate} The guiding example of our approach is the following norm on the category of sets: To each function $f\colon X \to Y$ assign the non-negative extended real number